arend-lang/site/src/documentation/language-reference/prelude.md

 {% endarend %}
 This rule does not apply to functions {%ard%} @ {%endard%} defined in other files.

-Finally, function {%ard%} Path.inProp {%endard%} is not correct since it does not have a body.
-It postulates the proof irrelevance for types in {%ard%} \Prop {%endard%}, namely that any two elements of a type in {%ard%} \Prop {%endard%} are equal.

 # coe and coe2

 Function {%ard%} coe {%endard%} is an eliminator for the interval type.